sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 variable I world 0 1 2 3 4 5 6 7 8 9
 ```

-To the single temperature index of intrest.
+to the single temperature index of intrest.
 E.g.

 ```
 variable I index 0